-The auditor reviewed monthly attendance logs for police zones for the months of May 16, 1999, through August 2, 1999.
-The logs show multiple community meetings attended by PBP personnel, although the volume of meetings is reduced, presumably due to the fact that community meetings are more sparse during the summer months.
+The auditor reviewed monthly attendance logs for police zones for the months of August 16, 1999 through November 15, 1999.
+The logs show multiple community meetings attended by PBP personnel, although the volume of meetings was reduced, presumably due to the fact that community meetings are more sparse during the summer months.
 The meetings were attended by command level personnel, line personnel, OMI personnel and supervisory personnel.
 No agendas for these meetings are available.